dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 transformation of the Greek identity: from its Classical to its Orthodox form.
 The most obvious change was, of course, the adoption of Christianity, accompanied by fundamental changes in the political organization, following the fall of Rome and the crystallization of a new entity, the Eastern Roman Empire.
-Over the course of several centuries, the Orthodox identity of “Romios” (Roman) took shape to describe the orthodox greek speaking citizen of the empire.
+Over the course of several centuries, the Orthodox identity of “Romios” (Roman) took shape to describe the Orthodox, Greek speaking citizen of the empire.
 The term "Hellenes" used by classical Greeks to describe themselves, had been associated with paganism during the proto-christian period and was intentionally being avoided for that reason.
 Consequently, this new Orthodox identity distanced itself from its own "pagan" past.

-Yet through the Greek language, much of the historical memory of the previous era survived.
-Students were still educated with Homer, as they did in the classical age and scholars were copying, commenting and mimicking the classics while they were creating inspired by them.
+> An interesting fact is that because the title of "Rome" carried immense political weight, both the west and the east were claiming it for themselves while denying it to the others.
+Westerners were called Franks or Latins by the Byzantines while the Eastern Roman Empire was called the empire of the Greeks by westerners.

-Just as the Mycenaean world co-shaped the Classical one, the Classical world co-shaped the Orthodox one, transmitting much of its influence through the greek language, despite the challenges that followed the rise of Christianity.
+So, in addition to the Greek language and through it, much of the historical memory of the previous era survived.
+Students were still educated with Homer, as they did in the classical age and scholars were copying, commenting and mimicking the classics.
-One indication and concequence of this enduring continuity was the European Renaissance, which was ignited by the Byzantine scholarship that preserved, copied, and ultimately transmitted the classical works to the west, following the Fall of Constantinople.
+In a way, as the Mycenaean world co-shaped the Classical one, the Classical world co-shaped the Orthodox one, although in a smaller degree due to the challenges that followed the rise of Christianity.
+Ultimately, the most fortunate consequence of this enduring continuity was the European Renaissance, which was ignited by the Byzantine scholarship that preserved, copied, and ultimately transmitted the classical works to the west, following the Fall of Constantinople.